govuk-one-login/mobile-wallet-tech-docs/README.md

 == View your site at "http://localhost:4567", "http://127.0.0.1:4567"
 ```

-If you have made changes to the `tech-docs-gem`, you can test your changes by adding the 'true` flag to the preview command, for example:
+You can preview the site using a local version of the `tech-docs-gem` by adding the `true` argument to the command.

 ```bash
 ./preview-with-docker.sh true